 Carol Rossignol, Professional Skaters Association Education and Accreditation Director

 I just wanted to thank you again for the positive advice you shared with us this weekend.
 I truly believe people are placed in your life at the most important times.
 And your advice was by-far the some of the most empowering material I've had the privilege of receiving.
 It is with an open mind that I share what I've heard with my fellow board members.
 But I must share with you that in my personal business it has been quite inspiring information to share with others.
-Just today I spoke with a 19 year old young lady that is just so down.
-It made me feel so excited to share with her some of your lesson.
-I'm not sure she completely heard me but hopefully some of it sunk in.
+Just today I spoke with a 19-year-old young lady that is just so down.
+It made me feel so excited to share with her some of your lessons.
+I'm not sure she completely heard me but hopefully, some of it sunk in.
 So again I thank you for taking the time to share your advice at our Annual General Meeting of Florida Youth Soccer Association.

 Sincerely, Carolyn Nobles, Vice President MYSA